Joanne-Nguy/Joanne-Nguy.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---
-Hello!

 I'm a molecular biologist by training after graduating with a Bachelors of Science from the University of Toronto in 2019.
-My passion is in learning more about my field and process development.
+My passion is in process development and optimization both in the lab and through scripting.

-In my spare time, I love [baking](https://joanne-nguy.github.io/blog/) creative recipes (especially cookies!) and walks by the ocean🌊.
+In my spare time, I love baking creative [recipes](https://joanne-nguy.github.io/blog/) (especially cookies!) and walks by the ocean🌊.